-Getting zeroor insufficient hot water out of your tap?
+Getting noor insufficient hot water out of your tap?
 If you have a gas water heater, there could be an issue with the pilot light.

-If you’re not confident in how to figure this out, give us a call.
+If you’re not confident in how to investigate this, give us a call.
 We’ll manage the problem.

 Water is Too Hot or Too Cold

 Your water heater may be too small.
-We can help you determine how much you use and remedy the issue.
+We can help you figure out how much you need and remedy the issue.

 Other Water Heater Problems

-These signs can be an indication that your water heater is going out:
+These signs can be an indication that your water heater is about to break:

 - Rumbling noises coming from the tank